-Molly Van Wagenen, a parent and signee of the complaint sent to the state Board of Education, emphasized the aim is to help all children receiving a public education.
+Molly Van Wagenen, a parent and complaint petitioner, emphasized the aim is to help all children receiving a public education.

 “Our concern is not only for our own children, and is not only for children in special education, but is for all children in Darien Schools,” Van Wagenen stated in a letter to this newspaper’s editor.
 “Parent involvement, transparency and communication, and checks on the power of individual administrators to be able to change policy without the input of other teachers, administrators, lawyers and parents is essential to maintaining the thriving district that we have entrusted to educate our children.”